-Except as otherwise noted, the following discussion applies to a holder of Notes (other than a partnership) that is a U.S. Person, and, except as set forth below, this discussion does not address the tax consequences of holding a Note to any holder who is not a U.S. Person.
+Except as otherwise noted, the following discussion applies to a holder of Notes (other than an entity or arrangement treated as a partnership or other pass-through entity for U.S. federal income tax purposes) that is a U.S. Person, and, except as set forth below, this discussion does not address the tax consequences of holding a Note to any holder who is not a U.S. Person.